 The local login account and password provides basic device access authentication to view platform operation.
 The enable password secures access to the device configuration mode.
 By enabling password encryption, you prevent the use of plain text passwords when viewing configuration files.
+The aaa new-model command enables new access control commands and functions, and causes the local username and password on the router to be used in the absence of other AAA statements.

+'''

-username admin password clscol23 enable secret clscol23 service password-encryption aaa new-model default https access to the switch will u
+username admin password clscol23

+enable secret clscol23

+service password-encryption

+aaa new-model

+'''